The difference between a travel charger and an adapter is rooted in their function

 Travel Chargers or Converter

 A travel charger is also known as a converter.
 Typically a travel charger or converter converts, that is steps down, the local electricity to a lower voltage.
 The US and Canada use lower voltage electricity than most parts of the world.
 The problem is if you plug in an appliance like your US hairdryer which is made for lower voltage into a higher voltage plug (even when using a plug adapter) it will send too high of an electrical current to your appliance.
 If this happens you’ll “fry” your hairdryer or whatever other appliance you plugged in and ruin it rendering it no longer useful.

 A travel adapter makes it so that your device can plug into the outlet which has holes that are different than ours in the US.
 IT does nothing more.
 You may only need a travel adapter.
 Many of today’s devices like newer laptops, apple products like iPhones and iPads are dual voltage, so you don’t need a travel converter or charger to use charge and use them in foreign countries.
 Most of the time, you will need just adapter plugs when traveling however in some cases, you may need a voltage converter (also known as a travel charger).
 One of the best tips you can follow is to buy your adapter plug and travel converter here before you travel internationally and take it with you.

 Universal Travel Adapter/Converter

 Read on to the bottom of the article which explains what universal travel chargers and adapters are.
-Many savvy globe trotters pack a universal travel charger and adapter as it’s an all in one device.
+Many savvy globe trotters pack a universal travel charger and adapter device as it’s an all-in-one device.
 If you’re not sure what you need, read on for a better understanding.

 Electrical Appliances work at:

 >220/240 volts = Vast Majority of the Rest of the World